-This table 7 examines the risk that your predictors are too correlated, and that regression answers may thus be skewed.
-The existence of tolerance values greater than 0.78 and Variance Inflation Factors (VIFs; < 1.28) indicate the fact that multicollinearity is not an issue in your model (rules of thumb: VIF < 5, Tolerance > 0.2).
-As an example, the VIF of 1.22 of the Climate for Inclusion indicates that this measure will still have a unique contribution, as 22 percent of the variable is explained by other predictors.
-Having such a table on board will make the reviewers confident about your coefficients and their significance.
+This table 7 examines the risk that predictors are correlated, and that regression answers may thus be skewed.
+The existence of tolerance values greater than 0.78 and Variance Inflation Factors (VIFs; < 1.28) indicate the fact that multicollinearity is not an issue in the model (rules of thumb: VIF < 5, Tolerance > 0.2).
+As an example, the VIF of 1.22 of the Climate for Inclusion indicates that this measure will still have a unique contribution, as other predictors explain 22 percent of the variable.